paleohayduke/TrafficSimProject/README.md

 COMPLETED TASKS

+COMPLETED 10/10/2018 -Display cars offset from center of road depending on their lane.

 COMPLETED 10/9/2018: -Create data structure to save processed and edited map data.
 Needs to be enough to let GraphBuilder do its job.